Start Here

 Sound Money

-Traditional currencies lose purchasing power over time as more money is printed.
-Bitcoin's fixed supply makes inflation impossible by design — no authority can devalue it.
+Traditional currencies lose purchasing power over time as governments print more of them.
+Bitcoin is different, its supply is fixed, so no authority can inflate it away or quietly devalue your savings.

 Financial Sovereignty

-With Bitcoin, you can hold and transfer value globally without needing a bank account or permission from any institution.
-You are the sole custodian of your own money.
+With Bitcoin, you can hold and send money anywhere in the world without a bank account, without asking permission, and without anyone being able to stop you.
+You are the sole custodian of your own wealth.

 Censorship Resistance

-No one can freeze your Bitcoin or block a transaction.
-The network is open to anyone and has operated continuously since 2009.
+No one can freeze your Bitcoin.
+No one can block your transaction.
+The network is open to everyone and has run continuously, without interruption, since 2009.

 Common Pitfalls & Misconceptions